touying-typ/touying/docs/docs/build-your-own-theme.md

 We observe the usage of `utils.call-or-display(self, self.bamboo-footer)` to display `self.bamboo-footer`.
 This is used to handle situations like `self.bamboo-footer = (self) => {..}`, ensuring a unified approach to displaying content functions and content.

-To ensure proper display of the header and footer and sufficient spacing from the main content, we also set top and bottom margins and left and right padding, such as `self.page-args += (margin: (top: 4em, bottom: 1.5em, x: 0em))` and `self.padding = (x: 2em, y: 0em)`.
-The left and right margin is `0em` to allow the header to occupy the full page width.
-The left and right spacing of the main content is achieved through left and right padding of `2em`.
+To ensure proper display of the header and footer and sufficient spacing from the main content, we also set margins, such as `self.page-args += (margin: (top: 4em, bottom: 1.5em, x: 2em))`.

 We also need to customize a `slide` method that accepts `slide(self: none, title: auto, ..args)`.
 The first `self: none` is a required method parameter for getting the latest `self`.
 The second `title` is used to update `self.bamboo-title` for displaying in the header.
 The third `..args` collects the remaining parameters and passes them to `(self.methods.touying-slide)(self: self, ..args)`, which is necessary for the Touying `slide` functionality to work properly.
 Additionally, we need to register this method in the `register` function with `self.methods.slide = slide`.